Tornado outbreak of March 3, 2019: Beauregard–Smiths Station, Alabama/Talbotton, Georgia

 Crossing the Chattahoochee River, the tornado exited Alabama and entered Muscogee County, Georgia, moving through sparsely populated areas and downing numerous trees at EF1 strength before crossing I-185 (SR 411).
-As the tornado and passed between Barin and Fortson, a small area of low-end EF3 damage was noted as a large cell tower was toppled over and mangled along US 27 (SR 1).
+As the tornado strengthened and passed between Barin and Fortson, a small area of low-end EF3 damage was noted as a large cell tower was toppled over and mangled along US 27 (SR 1).
 Several one inch in diameter metal guide wires were snapped at this location, and a nearby swath of trees was flattened to the ground.
 Numerous additional trees were downed at EF1 strength as the tornado moved into Harris County and passed south of Ellerslie.
 Multiple homes sustained mostly shingle and carport damage in this area, though one home sustained considerable damage to its attic and second floor.
 Paralleling and eventually crossing SR 315, the tornado reached EF2 strength as countless trees were snapped or uprooted, and a house sustained major damage to its second floor.
 Further intensification occurred as the tornado entered Talbot County and again reached low-end EF3 intensity as it struck the rural community of Baughville, where the Humble Zion Church was destroyed.
 The church was completely flattened, but was not anchored to its foundation.
 Another church in this area was also destroyed, along with a mobile home.
 A two-story frame home also sustained severe damage.

 The tornado briefly weakened to high-end EF1 strength past Baughville, downing many trees in heavily forested areas.
-Once again regaining low-end EF3 strength, the tornado proceeded to strike the north side of Talbotton, causing major damage in town.
+Once again, regaining low-end EF3 strength, the tornado proceeded to strike the north side of Talbotton, causing major damage in town.
 Numerous manufactured homes were obliterated, with debris being scattered up to a quarter mile away through nearby woods.
 Multiple other manufactured homes were badly damaged.
 Several frame homes also sustained severe damage, including one that was shifted 10 ft off of its foundation, and another that had its second floor removed.
 Vehicles were piled atop each other and damaged by flying debris, and an unanchored brick duplex was swept from its foundation and leveled, leaving only the foundation slab and a pile of debris behind.
 Continuing to the east-northeast past Talbotton, a manufactured home was rolled and destroyed.
 Mostly EF1 damage was observed beyond this point, though a final area of EF2 tree damage occurred in a small valley near the concurrent US 80 and SR 540.
 Hundreds of trees were snapped off at the base in this area before the tornado began to rapidly weaken and shrink in size.
 A few more trees were snapped near the intersection of George Smith Rd and Carl Mathis Rd before the tornado dissipated.